MooVC/MooVC.Architecture/README.md

 - Added Ddd.Services.Reconciliation.SynchronousAggregateReconciler to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.Reconciliation.IAggregateReconciler.
 - Added Ddd.Services.Reconciliation.SynchronousEventReconciler to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.Reconciliation.IEventReconciler.
 - Added Ddd.Services.Snapshots.SynchronousSnapshotProvider to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.Snapshots.ISnapshotProvider.
+- Added Services.SynchronousHandler to facilitate migration from synchronous to asynchronous implementations of Services.IHandler.
 - Changed to target version 3.x of MooVC (**Breaking Change**).
 - Created new contextual resource files and migrated resources from centralized resource file.
 - Changed Entity<T> so that it now implements IEquatable<Entity<T>>.